Skip to content

-There are two main areas of physical change during adolescence that have far reaching effects in the body.
+There are two main areas of physical change during adolescence that have far-reaching effects in the body.
 The first, and most obvious, is the onset of hormonal changes, and the second (less obvious) area of change is in the brain.
-Brain development is often over-looked when trying to understand and navigate the ‘choppy waters’ of teenage emotions!
+Brain development is often overlooked when trying to understand and navigate the ‘choppy waters’ of teenage emotions!
 Let’s take a closer look at these areas.

 Sex hormones are present in tiny quantities from birth, however they surge during puberty.
-The main hormones in question are oestrogen (responsible for anatomical changes, and the onset of menstruation in girls) and testosterone (responsible for the development of facial hair, and a drop in voice pitch etc in boys).
+The main hormones in question are oestrogen (responsible for anatomical changes, and the onset of menstruation in girls) and testosterone (responsible for the development of facial hair, and a drop in voice pitch etc. in teenage boys).

 In addition to transforming a child’s body into that of a young adult, the sudden surge in sex hormones can also lead to behavioural changes.
 As a result of wildly fluctuating hormones, teenagers can experience intense emotions, and may swing from one emotional state to another.
 An emerging interest in romantic relationships can be confusing for many, and bring about new emotional challenges.